 Your SOAP client should have a documentation describing how to generate proxy classes from WSDL.
 Please follow the instructions and supply the URL of the Agent WSDL documents when asked to do so.
-If you are using Microsoft Visual Studio .NET, then you will find instructions on how to generate and use the code in the Creating a Simple Client section of this guide (p.
-82).
+If you are using Microsoft Visual Studio .NET, then you will find instructions on how to generate and use the code in the Creating a Simple Client section (p.
+91).